-It is recognised that on occasion restrictive practice may require to be used on an emergency basis which had not been previously anticipated.
-However, where it can be anticipated that a person using the service may be restricted or restrained, their risk assessment/behaviour management/personal plan must include:
+It is recognised that on occasion, restrictive practice may require to be used on an emergency basis, which had not previously been anticipated.
+However, where it can be anticipated that a child using the service may be restricted or restrained, their risk assessment/behaviour management/personal plan must include:

-- an individual assessment of the form of approved restriction or restraint - the circumstances of use - how it is the most appropriate way of ensuring the person's physical and emotional wellbeing - any protected characteristics which may impact on the person's behaviour - details of observations and monitoring - agreement of the person, their legal representative(s), family, social work or other agencies as appropriate - the views of people involved
+- an individual assessment of the form of approved restriction or restraint - the circumstances of use - how it is the most appropriate way of ensuring the child's physical and emotional wellbeing - any protected characteristics or additional support needs which may impact on the child's behaviour - details of observations and monitoring - agreement of the child/young person, legal representative, family/parents, social work or other agencies as appropriate - · the views of the child - debrief arrangements.

-• debrief arrangements.
+You will find personal planning guides for providers on the Care Inspectorate's

-You will find personal planning guides for providers on the Care Inspectorate's Hub.
+Hub.